Close Menu

 To give you a clearer picture, here are 15 categories where terms for "not hiring" or the opposite of "hire" are often used:

-See also Opposite Of Protect: A Complete Guide to Understanding and Using "Endanger"
+See also Understanding the Opposite of Tent: A Complete Guide

 Usage in Sentences — Examples of Correct Sentences